coredump-ch/gitcash/README.md

   repository
 - `gitcash`: A CLI client for GitCash

+## History

+GitCash was brainstormed and initially developed at CCC Camp 2023.
+Special thanks to some of the people from Luxeria for giving feedback on the initial design!

 ## License

 Licensed under the AGPL version 3 or later.
 See `LICENSE.md` file.